 - 50% of customers churn after just one bad service experience

-Inefficient knowledge management doesn’t just slow down operations.
+Inefficient customer service knowledge management doesn’t just slow down operations.
 It breaks trust, reduces repeat business and quietly kills long-term revenue.

 The hidden costs of poor KM don’t show up on a balance sheet—but they hit hard in practice: